-Interest rate risk associated with an adverse affect of changes in the fair market value of fixed income securities is not addressed in policy by the Retirement System.
-While policies do exist to limit the percentage of market value in a single issue at any one time and of the total percentage held of any issuer's debt instruments, the duration of the remaining life of individual securities is not subject to any limitations and may therefore introduce a measure of interest rate risk.
+Interest rate risk associated with an adverse effect of changes in the fair value of fixed income securities is not addressed in policy by the Retirement System.
+While policies do exist to limit the percentage of fair value in a single issue at any one time and of the total percentage held of any issuer's debt instruments, the duration of the remaining life of individual securities is not subject to any limitations and may therefore introduce a measure of interest rate risk.

-CREDIT QUALITY RISK - FIXED INCOME
+■ CREDIT QUALITY RISK - FIXED INCOME

 Credit quality risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The Retirement System controls credit quality through its Investment Guidelines which limit the market value in a single issue to 7% or 10% by a single issuer.
+The Retirement System controls credit quality through its Investment Guidelines which limit the fair value in a single issue to 7% or 10% by a single issuer.
 A minimum BB rating by Standard and Poor's or equivalent rating agency is also required on individual securities with an average weighting of A on the total Fixed Income segment of Trust Assets.

-AS OF DECEMBER 31, 2013, THE RETIREMENT SYSTEM'S FIXED INCOME INVESTMENTS WERE DIVIDED BETWEEN TWO POOLED ACCOUNTS AND A LIMITED PARTNERSHIP AS FOLLOWS
+AS OF DECEMBER 31, 2014, THE RETIREMENT SYSTEM'S FIXED INCOME INVESTMENTS WERE DIVIDED BETWEEN TWO POOLED ACCOUNTS AND A LIMITED PARTNERSHIP AS FOLLOWS:

-Management Firm Quality Rating Duration Market Value Income Research & Management Aa2/AA- 5.44 years \$15,188,584 Loomis Sayles BB 4.79 years 14,449,577 Standish Emerging Market Debt BBB 4.93 years 8,866,762 Total Fixed Income \$38,504,923
+Management Firm Quality Rating Duration Fair Value Income Research & Management Aa2/AA- 5.45 years \$16,270,418 Loomis Sayles ВВ 4.54 years 16,130,248 Standish Emerging Market Debt BBB 4.85 years 10,990,014 Total Fixed Income \$43,390,680